 - Fast heartbeat

-What causes blood clot?
+What caused my blood clot?

 - Cancer treatment (surgery, chemotherapy, radiation therapy, and hormone therapy).

-- Anti-angiogenic drugs that block the formation of new blood vessels (thalidomide and lenalidomide) may also raise the risk of blood clots.
+- Anti-angiogenic drugs that block the formation of new blood vessels (thalidomide and lenalidomide)

 - Treatment with erythropoiesis stimulating agents (epoetin and darbepoetin)